 Prior to beginning an internship, each student will be required to undergo and successfully complete a namebased student background check.
 The existence of a conviction in an applicant's record does not necessarily mean that he or she will be dismissed from the programs.
 Each case is evaluated individually on its facts and not all convictions or disciplinary actions are considered disqualifying to the course of study at the Institute.
+Some internship sites require fingerprint background checks, and the responsibility for obtaining and paying for that belongs to the student.
 Students must have a minimum 3.0 grade point average and have successfully completed all child development core courses before beginning internship.

 Students typically have one internship placement for the entire academic year.
 We strive to help students find internships that reflect their interests.
-Students in one of the specialization tracks, however, may have specific requirements concerning previous experience, the type of internship, setting, and number of hours per week.
+Students in one of the concentration tracks, however, may have specific requirements concerning previous experience, the type of internship, setting, and number of hours per week.
 Hours and specific commitments vary.
 Contact time, supervisory conferences, and group meetings are arranged by the student, his/her Erikson advisor, the field director, the field liaison, and the internship supervisor.